FMCG companies need to drive margins as economy turns

 The report identified three keys to success for FMCG companies looking to outperform in the current environment:

-- Senior leaders who take an active approach to breaking down barriers across the organization and who apply innovative, non-traditional thinking to improve margin performance
+- Senior leaders who take an active approach to breaking down barriers across the organisation and who apply innovative, non-traditional thinking to improve margin performance

 - Investment in data to improve business insights that enable better, faster decisions